25D-NM-NDEAOP

 25D-NM-NDEAOP, or 25D-NM-NDEPA, is a chemical compound of the phenethylamine and 2C families.
 It is a simplified or partial lysergamide and is a derivative of 2C-D with a lysergic acid diethylamide (LSD)-like N-(3-diethylamino-3-oxopropyl)- substitution.

+Pharmacology

+Pharmacodynamics

 The compound was assessed and found to inhibit prolactin secretion in rat pituitary glands in vitro at high concentrations, suggesting that it may possess weak dopamine receptor agonist activity.
 However, it was subsequently assessed in rats in vivo and, in contrast to LSD, was found to not significantly inhibit prolactin secretion.
 Other possible activities of 25D-NM-NDEAOP, such as serotonin receptor interactions and associated effects, were not evaluated or reported.